karlorz/full-stack-fastapi-template/infra/README.md

 * `fastapicloud.com` points to production at the Ingress Nginx.
 * `fastapicloud.work` points to staging at the Ingress Nginx.
 * `fastapicloud.me` points to development at the Ingress Nginx.

+### Cloudflare DNS

+* Add a `CNAME` record in Cloudflare to point the domain to the AWS Load Balancer for the star subdomain, e.g. `*.fastapicloud.work`.
+* Configure SSL/TLS encryption encryption mode: Full (strict): SSL/TLS -> Overview -> Configure.

 ### Kubernetes Manifests